SAR-mango/sar-mango.github.io/_posts/2025-07-02-parabolic_sinusoid.md

     <img src="../../../assets/fourier_coeff_pwr_db.svg"
          alt="">
 </figure>
 The first harmonics $a_{-2}$ and $a_{2}$ are at around –28.6 dB, meaning that they contribute around 729 times less power than the fundamental components.
 The power of the higher harmonics decreases further.
-By this metric, the approximation is quite an excellent one.
+By this metric, the approximation is quite excellent.

 The story changes if we consider the human ear, which is *quite* sensitive.
 Below are two audio clips: one is a pure sinusoid of frequency 440 Hz (the note "A"), and the other is the parabolic approximation.
 Listen to both – can you tell which is which?